 Clerk to the Governors

 Jeanne joined the team as Clerk to the Governors in September 2015.
 Jeanne has worked in private sector Financial Services for 20 years, managing Banking Operations support functions including Finance, Operational Planning and Service Management.
-Jeanne is excited about this new role as she is keen to be learn more about education and to contribute to raising standards in schools.
+Jeanne is excited about this new role as she is keen to learn more about education and to contribute to raising standards in schools.

-Chair of Governors
+Chair of Governors / Trust Governor

 Annie became a governor at Gossops Green Primary in April 2014.
 The role of being a governor is extremely important to Annie; she very much enjoys supporting the school, and also the volunteering she does within the school.
 She has four children, and her youngest still attends Gossops Green.
 She has been a Communications and Office Manager at a Financial Advisers in Dorking since 2007, and in addition to that, at the beginning of 2017, started her own business locally.

+Paul was born in Crawley when it was created as a new town and has seen many changes as it has grown and established itself.
+Paul was educated in Crawley before starting a career in IT Mainframe Technical Support and Project Management.
 Both his children attended Gossops Green School in the late 1980s and during this time he was a parent governor and was also actively involved in fund raising.
-He has maintained an interest in the school and both his grandsons now attend.
+He has maintained an interest in the school and his grandson now attends.
 Paul has retired from full time employment and he has taken on the role of Trust Governor where he hopes that his experience will help the school to continue to grow and flourish.

-Gordon Smith is the Chief Executive of The Collegiate Trust, which runs Gossops Green Primary School in Crawley and Riddlesdown Collegiate in Croydon.
+Gordon Smith is the Chief Executive of The Collegiate Trust, which runs four primary and two secondary schools in Crawley and Croydon.
 Prior to this he was a Headteacher and Principal for 14 years and has been a senior leader in schools for 18 years.
 His passion and success is in delivering great academic learning alongside exciting and inspiring enrichment programmes that develop all aspects of children’s and young people’s qualities and characters.
 Gordon went to a comprehensive school in the north-east of England before becoming the first member of his family ever to go to University then training to teach.